 The process of HBOT for dogs is similar to that of humans.
 The pet is placed in a chamber that is pressurized with 100% oxygen, and the chamber is then pressurized to greater than sea-level atmospheric pressure.
 The dog remains in the chamber for a period of time, during which they breathe in 100% oxygen.

 The animal is monitored throughout the treatment and typically remains calm and relaxed.
 The treatment itself is painless and usually lasts for 60-90 minutes.
 After the treatment is completed, the pet is allowed to slowly acclimate to the normal atmospheric pressure that is outside the tank and is then released from the chamber.
 This treatment is usually done on an outpatient basis, which means that the animal can go home after the procedure is completed.

-Hyperbaric oxygen therapy is generally safe for pets, but there are some risks and side effects to be aware of.
+Hyperbaric oxygen therapy is generally safe for dogs, but there are some risks and side effects to be aware of.
 The most common side effect is mild ear and sinus discomfort, which can usually be alleviated with medication.
 In rare cases, pets may experience more serious side effects, such as seizures or lung damage.
-Prior to any treatment, discuss the risks with your veterinarian and see if your pet is a safe candidate for HBOT treatment.
+Prior to any treatment, discuss the risks with your veterinarian and see if your pup is a safe candidate for HBOT treatment.

-Hyperbaric oxygen therapy is a great way to improve your pet’s health.
+Hyperbaric oxygen therapy is a great way to improve your dog’s health.
 It is a safe, effective, and non-invasive treatment that can be used to treat a variety of conditions.
 If you are looking for an alternative treatment for your pet, hyperbaric oxygen therapy may be a good option for you.

 If you have any questions about HBOT or would like to schedule an appointment with one of our skilled veterinarians, call us at (914) 737-2437!
 At Taconic Veterinary Center, we are here to help you and your pet with all your needs!